Remediate Changes from Malicious Activity

-When investigating suspicious incidents and causality chains you often need to restore and revert changes made to your endpoints as part of a malicious activity.
-To avoid manually searching for the affected files and registry keys on your endpoints, you can run an automated Cortex XDR remediation analysis on your endpoint.
+When investigating suspicious incidents and causality chains you often need to restore and revert changes made to your endpoints as result of a malicious activity.
+To avoid manually searching for the affected files and registry keys on your endpoints, you can request Cortex XDR for remediation suggestions.

-Cortex XDR remediation analysis investigates suspicious causality process chains and incidents on your endpoints and displays a list of suggested files and registry keys to remediate.
-From the Cortex XDR remediation suggestions, you can select the specific files and registry keys to remediate, reverting any changes that occurred during the malicious activity.
+Cortex XDR investigates suspicious causality process chains and incidents on your endpoints and displays a list of suggested actions to remediate processes, files and registry keys on your endpoint.

-To initiate a remediation analysis, you must meet the following requirements:
+To initiate remediation suggestions, you must meet the following requirements:

 - In the Incident View, navigate to.ActionsRemediation Suggestions

 - Right-click any process node involved in the causality chain and selectRemediation Suggestion.